Aircraft type designation for licensing

 • (f) Blanket Rating aircraft when medically restricted pilot permit or licence requires an Individual Type Rating or specific aircraft.

-• Individual type aeroplanes with second officer rating
+• Individual type aeroplanes (when holding a second officer rating).

-An individual aircraft type rating is issued for aircraft not included in a blanket type rating.
+An individual aircraft type rating is issued for aircraft not included under the blanket type rating.

 Military aircraft types that have no civilian equivalent in the Individual Type Rating Table (link below) cannot be endorsed on a TCCA permit or licence.